lidofinance/docs/docs/ipfs/about.md

 IPFS (InterPlanetary File System) is a suite of protocols for publishing data (files, directories, websites, etc.) in a decentralised fashion.
 For more info, see [What is IPFS](https://docs.ipfs.tech/concepts/what-is-ipfs/).

-There is an option to use some Lido interfaces via IPFS, for example Lido Ethereum Staking Widget.
+There is an option to use some Lido interfaces via IPFS, for example [Lido Ethereum Staking Widget](https://github.com/lidofinance/ethereum-staking-widget).

-#### We use IPFS because:
+#### IPFS is used for Lido apps because:
 - IPFS has no single point of failure.
 The failure of a single or even multiple nodes in the network does not affect the functioning of the entire network.
 - IPFS is decentralized, which makes IPFS more resilient than traditional systems.
 - IPFS uses cryptographic hashes to verify the authenticity and integrity of files, making it difficult for malicious actors to affect files.